akmalhashimk/gate-cs-2026/README.md

-# GATE CSE 2026 Preparation Platform
+# GATE CS 2026 Preparation Platform

 A comprehensive AI-powered EdTech platform designed specifically for GATE Computer Science  2026 exam preparation.
 This intelligent learning system adapts to your performance and provides personalized study recommendations to maximize your preparation efficiency.